Table of contents

 - Provocative testing for exercise and cold-induced asthma: In these tests, your doctor measures your airway obstruction before and after you perform vigorous physical activity or take several breaths of cold air.

-Treatment (Part 6 of Is asthma genetic?)
+Asthma Treatment (Part 8 of Is asthma genetic?)

 A nebulizer converts liquid into a mist that you inhale through a tube.
 It is most often recommended for patients who have difficulty using inhalers.